 She regularly gives masterclasses and workshops of Circular Breathing for the Flute, Seminar Room in the University of studi of Salerno, “Falautcampus” and Masterclass-concert in the Conservatory di Musica "Giusseppe Matrucci" di Salerno, Conservatorio de Música "Bruno Maderna" Cesena , Conservatorio "Agostino Steffani" di Castelfranco, Veneto, etc.

 Praised by the legendary Martha Argerich as "one of the best young musicians I ever heard in my life", Italian pianist Irene Russo (1974) appeared on the big international stages like one of the most interesting talents of her generation.
-In July 2008 she was the recipient of the First Prize at the Dorothy MacKenzie International Piano Award in New York.

 As an accordionist, Mirko Satto, studied the accordion at the “A. Steffani” Academy of Music in Castelfranco Veneto (TV) under the tutelage of Professor Ivano Paterno.
 There he graduated with a first class honours and distinction for which he received two scholarships as the top student at the Academy.